 The virtual private server was leased to a client in Milan, Italy, according to Nikhil Rathi, founder of Web Werks.
 This is an unmanaged server.
 So, you just make it and let the customer access it, he said.
 When you hand over a server to a customer, that's it, it's his.
 He can change his password and do whatever he wants with it.

-News of Duqu first surfaced last week when Symantec said it had found a mysterious computer virus that contained code similar to Stuxnet, a piece of malware believed to have wreaked havoc on Iran's nuclear program.
+News of Duqu first surfaced on October 18 when Symantec said in a report that a research lab with international connections had alerted it to a mysterious computer virus that appeared to be very similar to Stuxnet, a piece of malicious software believed to have wreaked havoc on Iran's nuclear program.
+[ID:nN1E79H1XK]

 Government and private investigators around the world are racing to unlock the secret of Duqu, with early analysis suggesting that it was developed by sophisticated hackers to help lay the groundwork for attacks on critical infrastructure such as power plants, oil refineries and pipelines.